-Ladybird Playgroup Thriplow CIO - The Role of the Key Person and Settling-in Policy School Lane, Thriplow, Royston, Herts, SG8 7RH CIO Charity Number 1162435 Tel: 01763 208055 Email: ladybirdplaygroupthriplow@gmail.com Web: www.ladybird-playgroup.co.uk The Role of the Key Person and Settling-in Policy Statement of intent We believe that children settle in best when they have a key person to relate to, who knows them and their parents well and who can meet their individual needs.
+Ladybird Playgroup Thriplow CIO - The Role of the Key Person and Settling-in Policy School Lane, Thriplow, Royston, Herts, SG8 7RH CIO Charity Number 1162435 Tel: 01763 208055 Email: ladybirdplaygroupthriplow@gmail.com Web: www.ladybird-playgroup.co.uk This policy was updated in February 2024 and will be reviewed annually.
+The Role of the Key Person and Settling-in Policy Statement of intent We believe that children settle in best when they have a key person, and a buddy key person to relate to, who knows them and their parents well and who can meet their individual needs.
 We are committed to the key person approach which benefits the child, the parents, the staff and the setting.
 It encourages secure relationships which support children to thrive, gives parents confidence and make the setting a happy place to attend or work in.

 We want children to feel safe, stimulated and happy at the Ladybird Playgroup Thriplow CIO and to feel secure and comfortable with staff.
 We also want parents to have confidence in both their children's well-being and their role as active partners with the setting.

+Aim

-Aim We aim to make the Ladybird Playgroup Thriplow CIO a welcoming place where children settle in quickly and easily because consideration has been given to the individual needs and circumstances of children and their families.
+We aim to make the Ladybird Playgroup Thriplow CIO a welcoming place where children settle in quickly and easily because consideration has been given to the individual needs and circumstances of children and their

+families.

 The key person role is set out in the Safeguarding and Welfare Requirements of the Early Years Foundation Stage.
 Each child must have a key person.
 These procedures set out a model for developing a key person approach that promotes effective and positive relationships for children.
-Procedures We allocate a key person before the child starts.
+Procedures We allocate a key person and a buddy key person, before the child starts.
 The Key Person is responsible for: